Don’t Let Chaos Get Trapped: Why Moving Your Emotions Is Incredibly Necessary in Stressful Times

 Pain or aching in specific areas of the body

-These sensations can sometimes even mimic chronic illness symptoms, especially in cases of long-term trauma or emotional suppression."
+These sensations can even mimic chronic illness, especially when tied to long-term stress or emotional suppression.

 Source